Imagine your upcoming charity auction as a one-night-only storefront for luxury merchandise.

 There are three elements to a successful auction highlight post: illustrative words, striking images and appropriate timing.

 Words.
 Use plenty of sensory details to activate readers’ imaginations, and highlight the most unique and exclusive aspects of the item.
-If you're auctioning off a trip to the Masters tournament in Augusta, for example, rather than simply saying "Go to the Masters!”, use phrases like “mystery, prestige and exclusivity” and “the best-run golf tournament in the world”.
+If you're auctioning off a 6-night trip to Ireland for example, rather than simply saying "Go to Ireland!”, use phrases like “pre-historic forts, pristine lakes and hidden gems” and “a true bucket-list adventure”.

 Images.
 Pictures say a thousand words, so you'll want to post some visuals (like a hi-res image or quick video clip) of the auction items.
 You might create an album with photos of the auction items and descriptions in the captions, like a makeshift catalog.